Zeta integrals, Schwartz spaces and local functional equations: The symplectic case

-\mysection{The symplectic case} The general \emph{doubling method} was introduced in \cite{PSR86} and \cite[Part A]{GPSR87}.
+The general \emph{doubling method} was introduced in \cite{PSR86} and \cite[Part A]{GPSR87}.
 The original concern is to study certain $L$-functions attached to automorphic representations on classical groups or similitude groups without assuming genericity.
-Here we follow the reinterpretation of \cite[\S 7]{BK02}, which is closer in spirit to Godement-Jacquet theory and relies on the aforementioned Schwartz spaces.
+Here we follow the reinterpretation of \cite[\S 7]{BK02}, which is closer in spirit to Godement--Jacquet theory and relies on the aforementioned Schwartz spaces.
 The underlying geometric mechanisms are the same.

-For the sake of simplicity, in this article we treat only the case of symplectic groups for which \eqref{eqn:H1-assumption} is easy to verify.
+For the sake of simplicity, in this work we treat mainly the case of symplectic groups for which \eqref{eqn:H1-assumption} is easy to verify.
 Let $(V, \angles{\cdot|\cdot})$ be a finite-dimensional symplectic $F$-vector space, $V \neq \{0\}$ .
-Let $G := \Sp(V)$ be the corresponding symplectic group. ``Doubling'' refers to the following construction Then $V^\Delta$ is a canonically defined lagrangian subspace of $V^\Box$, i.e. a totally isotropic subspace of dimension $(\dim V^\Box)/2 = \dim V$.
+Let $G := \Sp(V)$ be the corresponding symplectic group. ``Doubling'' refers to the following construction Then $V^\Delta$ is a canonically defined Lagrangian subspace of $V^\Box$, i.e.\ a totally isotropic subspace of dimension $(\dim V^\Box)/2 = \dim V$.
 Hence we obtain the maximal parabolic subgroup

 The Levi quotient $M := P/U_P$ is canonically isomorphic to $\GL(V^\Delta)$.
-The geometric quotient $X_P^\flat := P \backslash G^\Box$ classifies the lagrangians in $V^\Box$: to each coset $Pg$ we attach the lagrangian $V^\Delta g$ in $V^\Box$, where $G^\Box$ acts on the right of $V^\Box$ as usual.
+The geometric quotient $X_P^\flat := P \backslash G^\Box$ classifies the Lagrangians in $V^\Box$: to each coset $Pg$ we attach the Lagrangian $V^\Delta g$ in $V^\Box$, where $G^\Box$ acts on the right of $V^\Box$ as usual.
 Form $X_P := P_\text{der} \backslash G^\Box$ as before.
 This yields an $M_\text{ab}$-torsor $X_P \twoheadrightarrow X_P^\flat$.
 The morphism is clearly $M_\text{ab} \times G^\Box$-equivariant.
 It can be made more precise as follows: fix a volume form $\Lambda_0 \in \topwedge V^\Delta$, $\Lambda_0 \neq 0$, then the diagram

 is commutative.
 The arrows above can be made $M_\text{ab} \times G^\Box$-equivariant if we let $M_\text{ab} \times G^\Box$ act on the right of the pairs $(\ell, \Lambda)$ as

 with the conventions \begin{compactitem} \item $\bar{m}$ denotes the image of $m$ in $M_\text{ab}$, \item $t := \det(m)^{-1}$, \item and $\Sp(V^\Box)$ acts on the right of the exterior algebra $\bigwedge V^\Box$. \end{compactitem}